-Additionally, with the approval of frontline therapy venetoclax (approved for AML and CLL) and most recently updated interim data, BPTH filed an additional IND for registration of BP1002 for the treatment of refractory/relapsed acute myeloid leukemia patients, which was reviewed and cleared by the FDA in August 2021.
+Additionally, with the approval of frontline therapy venetoclax (approved for AML and CLL) and most recently updated interim data, BPTH filed an additional IND for registration of BP1002 for the treatment of refractory/relapsed AML, which was reviewed and cleared by the FDA in August 2021.
 The Company will have the benefit of the experience from the modified Phase 2 AML clinical program now including venetoclax as well.
 Venetoclax works against the anti-apoptotic protein Bcl-2 by neutralizing the protein's BH3 domain, but some patients relapse due to BH3 domain mutation over time.
 BP1002's activity is based on blocking the Bcl-2 messenger RNA and does not target the BH3 domain; hence, it would likely be able to treat these patients who have relapsed on venetoclax treatment.
-The trial design of the Phase 1/1b is the same as that of the previously approved IND for BP1002 described above, and the Phase 1b portion of the study will commence after completion of the monotherapy cohorts to assess the safety and efficacy of BP1002 in combination with decitabine in refractory/relapsed AML patients, likely 2Q 2022.
+The trial design of the Phase 1/1b is the same as that of the previously approved IND for BP1002 described above, and it was announced in October 2022 that the first patient had been enrolled and dosed in the Phase 1 portion of this study for BP1002.
+The Phase 1b portion of the study will commence after completion of the monotherapy cohorts to assess the safety and efficacy of BP1002 in combination with decitabine in refractory/relapsed AML patients, likely 1H 2023.